hydroffice/hyo2_qc/docs/user_manual_survey_grid_qa.rst

 How To Use?
 ^^^^^^^^^^^

-Computes grid statistics to ensure compliance to uncertainty and density requirements.
+Computes grid statistics to ensure compliance with uncertainty and density requirements.

 * Select the **Grid QA** tab (:numref:`fig_grid_qa`) on the bottom of the QC Tools interface.

 .. index::
     single: grid qa; coverage

-* In **Parameters**, check the box to calculate the TVU QC layer regardless of whether or not the grid contains the layer already.
+* In **Settings**, check the box to calculate the TVU QC layer regardless of whether or not the grid contains the layer already.

-* Since **Grid QA v5**, it is also possible to select the plots to create.
+* Check the boxes that correspond with the plots you wish to generate.

 .. index::
     single: grid, uncertainty, density